 Queenstown we were warned against from the start.
 If you go there, you will fall in love.
 You will never want to leave.
 New Zealand cities will pale in comparison to Queenstown.
 But there is no affordable housing.
 No affordable groceries.
-You will be doomed live in a house share with 5 of your closest acquaintances.
+You will be doomed to live in a house share with 5 of your closest acquaintances.
 Such is the price of popularity.
 Alas, you will pay the cost for love.

 Comments